mercedesbenz00/Phantasma-Deposit/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing
+Contributions are welcomed!
+Check out the Issues tab to see what's needed, or create a new issue if you've found a bug or have a feature request.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.